 I started college in 2004, when the standard narrative was that a BA would get you a cushy office job somewhere.

 I graduated college in 2008, right into the recession.
 Suddenly, all those cushy entry-level jobs were gone.
 I got a good internship on a congressional campaign, but struggled to find something after that.
 After being unemployed for a good 6 months, I got the job I’d spend the next two years doing: working at a Jack in the Box in Oregon.

 I learned a lot at Jack in the Box that I really couldn’t have learned so directly in any other way.
-I was there about 2 years; during the first one, we were a corporate store, meaning we were directly owned by Jack in the Box and managed through a system of districts, etc. The second year, we were a franchise: our store and some 20 others were bought by a company called The Northwest Group.
+I was there about 2 years; during the first one, we were a corporate store, meaning we were directly owned by Jack in the Box and managed through a system of districts, etc. The second year, we were a franchise: our store and some 20 others were bought by another company.
 The stark differences in those two experiences etched into my heart the difference, even at the fryer and drive-thru level, of a company that has a vision and true mission of treating it’s employees and customers well, and one that doesn’t, and how destructive that is to our real, human lives.

 During my time at Jack in the Box, I got into a bunch of other stuff, as well; in addition to reading all the jobsearch advice I could find, I started reading all about non-profits, and even tried to start my own (RIP Kim’s Nonprofit).
 Ultimately, I got a gig because I'd spent years following the popular Ask a Manager blog, and it turned out Alison was looking to hire an intern for an organization she contracted with.